MIT-LCP/mimic-code/README.md

 If you use code or concepts available in this repository, we would be grateful if you would:

 - cite the dataset(s) you use as described in the PhysioNet project page: [MIMIC-III](https://physionet.org/content/mimiciii/), [MIMIC-IV](https://physionet.org/content/mimiciv/), [MIMIC-IV-ED](https://physionet.org/content/mimic-iv-ed/) , and/or [MIMIC-CXR](https://physionet.org/content/mimic-cxr/)
-- include a DOI for the code rather than a direct link to the GitHub repo, i.e. https://doi.org/10.5281/zenodo.821872
+- cite the Zenodo repository directly as it contains a static copy of the code.
+Be sure to select the release of MIMIC Code you used from the menu on the right side of the page on Zenodo: https://zenodo.org/record/6818823
 - cite the MIMIC code repository paper: [The MIMIC Code Repository: enabling reproducibility in critical care research](https://doi.org/10.1093/jamia/ocx084)

 ```bibtex